 We want our church to be a place of welcome and hospitality, a place that helps all-comers on their spiritual journey and a place that speaks out against injustice.
 Here are some of the ways we aim to do this.

 A group of people from the church is committed to keeping the chapel open during the week, to provide hospitality, help and friendship to the city centre community.
-We are currently open 11am-2pm on Mondays, Tuesdays, Thursdays and Fridays, where good conversation, tea and coffee can be found.
+We are currently open 11am-2pm on Thursdays and Fridays, where good conversation, tea and coffee can be found.
 We usually hold a very short service of prayer at 12noon.

 Children & Young People

 Caring for children and young people is very high on our agenda.
 We listen to them, respect and value their individuality and involve them in services and activities as much as possible.

 New Road helped set up and is proud to host and support the Mint House, Oxford Centre for Restorative Practice.
 Now a charity in its own right, the Mint House is pioneering new approaches to repairing harm caused by conflicts, See https://www.minthouseoxford.co.uk/

 This fund supports innovative mission across the county.

 Bonn Square is an ideal place for thought provoking and creative activities that shed light on issues and get people thinking.
 Events we’ve put on in the past include a labyrinth, ‘Game of Life’ and ‘Get in the Picture’ nativity scene.

 We stand with other churches in work to tackle homelessness, including through the Gatehouse and the central churches Winter Shelter.